carlosahs/morse_code/README.md

 ## `InterpreterUI` program
 The program implements a `vector` when performing translation operations.
-The decision to use a `vector` was made based on its average insertion time of `O(1)` because of its
+The decision to use a `vector` was made based on the following advantages it has over `list`:
-implementation: Using regular C++ arrays that are replaced by larger ones when the current array is filled, copying each element of the filled array to the new larger array, taking `O(n)` time.
-Another consideration was that since any message the user enters is probably not going to be considerably large, then the `O(n)` operation of `vector` when filled is an acceptable time complexity.
+* It uses less memory, so it is more convenient to use to store the data the user wants to translate, which consist of a sentence in most cases.
+* For a relatively small number of elements, `vector` is faster than `list` in searching and insertion operations, which take `O(1)` time.

 # Tests
 ## `MorseKey`